shamaiem10/shamaiem10/README.md

-- 👋 Hi, I’m @shamaiem10
+👋 Hi there!
+I'm Shamaiem, a passionate software engineering student at NUST with a keen interest in exploring various exciting tech domains.

-- 👀 I'm  a passionate student with a keen interest in **game development**, **embedded systems**, and other exciting tech domain.
+🔭 Currently working on web projects with HTML, CSS, JavaScript.

-- 🌱 I’m currently doing Bachelors in Software Engineering from National University Of Sciences And Technology,Islamabad.
+🌱 Learning advanced Java and front-end development.

-- 📫 You can reach me at shamaiemshabbir14@gmail.com
+💬 Ask me about Java, C++, HTML, CSS, and JavaScript.

-- 😄 Pronouns: she/her
+📫 Reach me at @shamaiemshabbir14@gmail.com

 <!---
 shamaiem10/shamaiem10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.